Kirken2004/tv-kir-ondulat/README.md

     What made you choose the N Wave as a subject for this exercise ?

 I watched a presentation on Twitch about the undulatory theory of Hosoda.
-The streamer used a private indicator, apparently very simple but behind a paywall or something restricting.
+The streamer (ZSTrader) used a private indicator, apparently very simple but behind a paywall or something restricting.
 I found that weird as the indicator is so simple to reverse engineer.
 So i did.
 I may have stolen the color grading since i followed a screenshot of the stream.
-This streamer also had other options and more variant of the tool in his arsenal.
+This streamer also had other options and more variants of the tool in his arsenal.
 I'm way out of my league and i'm not inclined to copycat everything he does.
 But that's inspiring.

     Are you going to update this indicator in the future ?
 Or make new ones ?